-To find out more about your local footpaths, bridleways and byways please use our new interactive map which displays all the public rights of way in Devon.
-You can view rights of way, access land and the Dartmoor Commons and many other layers including historic environment and flood risk.
+To find out more about your local footpaths, bridleways and byways please use our new interactive map which displays all the public rights of way in Devon as well as access land and the Dartmoor Commons.

 To find out more about recreational trails and exploring Devon on foot, bike or horseback, please visit Explore Devon or for a walk by the coast see the South West Coast Path website.
 You can also find more cycle routes and trails, as well as other useful travel information at Travel Devon.